FAQs

 A: Variable speed fans operate on a simple principle: they are able to spin at different speeds depending on the heating and cooling needs of your home.
 Usually, they operate at lower speeds, delivering a steady, reliable stream of warm or cool air to your home.
 When conditions become more extreme, the fan speed increases so that the system can meet increased demand, guaranteeing that on even the hottest days or coldest nights, you’re comfort needs will be met.
 Older systems simply switch on or off.
 Newer, variable speed systems lower your utility bills by only using the energy needed to heat or cool your home at any given time.

 Q: How should I pay for my installation service?
-What types of payment methods does Scott Heating, Cooling & Plumbing accept?
+What types of payment methods does Scott Heating & Cooling accept?

 A: Our authorized installers accept personal checks and most major credit cards.
-You may also pay with a Scott Heating, Cooling & Plumbing Gift Card or with your Scott Heating, Cooling & Plumbing Consumer or Commercial Credit Card.
+You may also pay with a Scott Heating & Cooling Gift Card or with your Scott Heating & Cooling Consumer or Commercial Credit Card.
 Cash payments are only accepted in stores.

-Q: Does Scott Heating, Cooling & Plumbing offer financing options for customers?
+Q: Does Scott Heating & Cooling offer financing options for customers?

-A: Scott Heating, Cooling & Plumbing helps make financing your installation easier.
+A: Scott Heating & Cooling helps make financing your installation easier.
 With numerous financing options, we can get your project underway as promptly as possible.

 HVAC MAINTENANCE